royalbhati/FireYourNeurons.github.io/README.md

 ```
 Now every Gender has its own say separately

+_That's what exactly we need in our society don't we?_

 ### When is it benificial?
 This works good with almost every machine learning algorithms. but there are few algorithms that can handle categorical values natively like Decision Trees and Random Forests so they don't require One-hot encoding but some Clustering and Regression algorithms needs this for better results.